By CVO Staff

 Your professor has office hours especially for this reason, and should make him- or herself available to help students who are having some trouble.
-If you aren’t comfortable with the idea of approaching your teacher, then it can help to ask a classmate who is understanding better.
+If you aren’t comfortable with the idea of approaching your teacher, then it can help to ask someone else, like a classmate who is understanding better.
 If that’s not possible, then your university’s academic services can help you set up a study session with classmates or a tutor.

 22. Rotate Study Spots (and Get Out of Your Dorm!)

 According to multiple studies, rotating your study area can help with recall performance — that is, the percentage of information you remember after learning and studying it.
 While it can be tempting to always grab the same study spot, try to alternate your study area throughout the week to maintain good study habits.
 One day in your favorite cafe, and another in the library, perhaps.